More snow for NY area as 3rd nor'easter wallops region

 A few thousand utility customers remain without power in New Jersey, with major utilities reporting that more than 6,300 customers were still without service following last Wednesday's nor'easter.
 Most of them lost their service during the storm, but some haven't had power since the first destructive nor'easter roared in March 2.

-More power outages are possible, but they are not expected to be as widespread as last week.
-Only minor coastal flooding is expected.
+There were scattered power outages, but they were as widespread as last week.
+There was only minor coastal flooding.

 ----------